ClojureBridge/community-docs/docs/clojure/trampoline.md

 9995, 9955, 9970, 9959, 10048, nil
 {% endhighlight %}

 In the first example, we wrote functions to call each other.
-However, we can use Clojure's core functions or macros wrapped in an anonymous function.
+We can use Clojure's core functions or macros wrapped in an anonymous function.
 Let's look at the second example below.
-Both *right-and-left* and *right-and-left* functions moves a cursor right and left.
+Both the *right-and-left* and *right-and-left* functions move a cursor right and left.
-For example,
+For example:

   size 3: right, right, left, done